nikhilhore/SnakeGame/README.md

 # SnakeGameConsole

-Here I have created a classic snake game as a console app.
+Here I have created a classic snake game console application.
 Using c++ and some standard libraries created a basic snake game.